naomifp/Time-Use-in-Mobility-of-Care-ATUS/README.md

 1. **"MDCEV_0_constant.R"**

   This model only features constant of the alternatives with no attributes and socio-demographics.
-  The alternatives are the generalized categories of trip purposes: work trips, school trips, care trips, and leisure trips.
+  The alternatives are the generalized categories of trip purposes: work trips, care trips, and leisure trips.

 2. **"MDCEV_1_general.R"**